-Air Force BMT is eight a half weeks long..
+Air Force BMT is 8½ weeks long.

-The Airman Education and Commissioning Program is for active-duty airmen who have already completed at least 45 semester hours of college credit.
+The Airman Education and Commissioning Program is for active-duty airmen who have completed at least 45 semester hours of college credit.
 With such a head start, you may apply for this very competitive program.
 AECP gives active-duty airmen the opportunity to attend a full-time course of study in fields the Air Force determines are most critical -- such as computer engineering, computer science, electronic engineering, meteorology and nursing.

-While enrolled in school, AECP participants are promoted to the grade of Staff Sergeant (E-5) and receive their full Air Force pay and benefits plus money for tuition and books.
+While enrolled in school, AECP participants are promoted to the grade of staff sergeant (E-5) and receive their full Air Force pay and benefits, plus money for tuition and books.

-The U.S. Air Force Academy at Colorado Springs trains prepares young men and women to lead as Air Force officers.
+The U.S. Air Force Academy at Colorado Springs prepares young men and women to lead as Air Force officers.
 Cadets complete four years of studies leading to a bachelor of science degree.
 Emphasis is given to academics, military training, athletic conditioning, and spiritual and ethical development.
-Academics includes classes in the basic sciences, engineering, the humanities and the social sciences.
+Academics include classes in the basic sciences, engineering, the humanities and the social sciences.
 Within this framework, all cadets complete a core curriculum consisting of 91.5 semester hours.
-They can specialize in any of 25 academic major.
+They can specialize in any of 25 academic majors.

 General qualifications include: